Skip to main content

 4 minute read

-We’re now navigating the potentially volatility-inducing policies of a second Trump presidency.
-As a result, there’s likely to be even greater scrutiny on whether an investment solution can deliver suitable outcomes in line with an investor’s appetite for risk.
+As we navigate the volatility-inducing policies of this second Trump presidency, there is even greater scrutiny on whether investment solutions can deliver suitable outcomes in line with an investor’s appetite for risk.

 Meanwhile, third-party risk ratings remain as popular as ever.
 But what do the numbers in a risk rating mean?
 Can they evidence suitability?
 And how does a risk rating differ from a risk target?